revaturelabs/interviewquestions/Java/JUnit/Assert Methhods.md

 ---

-6. What should we do,if we want to check all the asserts in a testcase even if a asserts fails in execution?
+6. What should we do,if we want to check all the asserts in a testcase even if asserts fails in execution?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)